Name: Callista Buchen, Ph.D.

 “The liberal arts and sciences education at Franklin benefits all students, regardless of field or career aspirations, by helping students develop into well-rounded citizens who are better prepared for our rapidly changing world.
 Education at Franklin is multi-dimensional and this multiplicity allows all of us to hone our creative problem-solving and collaboration skills while also becoming more astute and empathetic critical thinkers.
 For English and creative writing students, in particular, a liberal arts education creates not only a picture of literature and its role in the past but a sense of how literature and what literature can do matters today.
 The liberal arts encourage students to make meaningful connections across fields, like my students who are interested in poetry and biology with their assignments in the seemingly different fields overlapping, giving their learning a kind of 3-D effect.”

-Is there anything that you think is particularly unique about teaching at Franklin as opposed to other schools?
+Is there anything that you think is particularly unique about teaching at Franklin?

 “Professors at Franklin are deeply invested in teaching and in the student of the best pedagogical practices–and we, too, look to the opportunities afforded by a liberal arts education to provide the most meaningful and interconnected experiences for students.
 The commitment of the faculty to using engaged learning strategies means that we are all living what we are learning.
 Plus, students get a considerable amount of individualized instruction and mentorship from their faculty–education here is personalized.”